Moh-Amine-BNJ/Python-Chess/README.md

 ## Requirements

-Make sure to have Python installed with the following library: pygame You can install PyGame using this command:
+Make sure to have Python installed with the following library: pygame \n You can install PyGame using this command:

 ```bash